Chargent Payment Processing for Salesforce

-Please be very cautious if you use Validation Rules or Required fields on your Opportunities, Cases or Chargent Orders with Chargent recurring process.
-Validation rules can prevent the Opportunity, Order or Case record from saving properly after a transaction occurs, and because Recurring transactions run in a batch you would only see the errors in the Apex Jobs monitoring page in Salesforce.
+Please be very cautious if you use the Process Builder, Validation Rules or Required fields on your Chargent Orders with recurring billing.
+Validation rules can prevent the Chargent Order from saving properly after a transaction occurs, and because Recurring transactions run in a batch you would only see the errors in the Apex Jobs monitoring page in Salesforce.

 Certain validation rule problems can result in duplicate transactions, so please be sure to test any validation rules in Sandbox prior to deployment.
 Contact us for additional assistance.

 Chargent treats manual and recurring transactions separately.
 Many customers wish to charge the first transaction manually, to see if it goes through, before setting a recurring billing schedule.